Mentem-Auream/Clean-google.com---extension/README.md

 # Google Cleaner Chrome Extension

-Google Cleaner is a Chrome extension that removes unwanted elements from Google's homepage and forces light mode.
+Google Cleaner is a Chrome extension that removes unwanted elements from Google's homepage.

 ## Features